Reflective Practice as a Tool for Growth

 In the UK, all nurses and midwives must record five reflective statements every three years to qualify for re-validation.
 To help make this as easy as possible, the Nursing and Midwifery Council (2017) provides templates along with some examples to follow.
 A quick online search will also bring up a selection of easy to follow books, both on reflective essay writing and reflective practice.

-Recent studies (Wilshaw & Trodden 2015) suggest guided reflective practice raises the quality of nursing and helps provide and sustain compassionate care.
+Recent studies (Wilshaw & Trodden 2015) suggest that guided reflective practice raises the quality of nursing and helps provide and sustain compassionate care.
 Yet, whilst reflective practice remains a relatively solitary activity, its use is limited as a tool for change.

 Middleton (2016) reports that 3.5 million reflective accounts will be collected in the first three years of revalidation.
 She goes on to ask the question, what should be done with those reflections and how can they best be used to improve the profession and the care nurses offer?